mister-rao/ContractIQ/md_templates/nda.md

 7. Confidential Information, however, shall not include any information which the Receiving Party can show:

-   - i) is in or comes into the public domain otherwise than through a breach of this Agreement or the fault of the Receiving Party; or
+   - i. is in or comes into the public domain otherwise than through a breach of this Agreement or the fault of the Receiving Party; or
-   - ii) was already in its possession free of any such restriction prior to receipt from the Disclosing Party; or
+   - ii. was already in its possession free of any such restriction prior to receipt from the Disclosing Party; or
-   - iii) was independently developed by the Receiving Party without making use of the Confidential Information; or
+   - iii. was independently developed by the Receiving Party without making use of the Confidential Information; or
-   - iv) has been approved for release or use (in either case without restriction) by written authorization of the Disclosing Party.
+   - iv. has been approved for release or use (in either case without restriction) by written authorization of the Disclosing Party.

 8. In the event either Party receives a summons or other validly issued administrative or judicial process requiring the disclosure of Confidential Information of the other Party, the Receiving Party shall promptly notify the Disclosing Party.
 The Receiving Party may disclose Confidential Information to the extent such disclosure is required by law, rule, regulation, or legal process; provided however, that, to the extent practicable, the Receiving Party shall give prompt written notice of any such request for such information to the Disclosing Party, and agrees to cooperate with the Disclosing Party, at the Disclosing Party’s expense, to the extent permissible and practicable, to challenge the request or limit the scope thereof, as the Disclosing Party may reasonably deem appropriate.